-Urinary copper excretion.
 In asymptomatic children or children with mild liver disease, urinary copper values are often normal.
-The reported optimal basal urinary copper diagnostic cut-off value is 40 g /24 hours (0.65 mol)/ 24 hrs) with a sensitivity of 78.9% and a specificity of 87.9% (44).
-The penicillamine challenge test (i.e 0.5 g D-penicillamine given at the beginning of the 24-h urine collection and 12 h later) is unreliable to rule out the diagnosis in asymptomatic children with a sensitivity of 12% and 46% at the established cut-off diagnostic value of 1575 g/24 hrs (25 mol/24 hrs) (44, 47).
-Lowering the cut-off to 5 times the upper normal limit of basal-urinary copper excretion (200 g/24 hrs; 3.2 mol/24 hrs) increased the sensitivity to 88% respectively at the cost of considerable loss in specificity (24.1%) (44).
-Importantly, plastic or acid washed glass containers should be used for urine collection to avoid contamination with copper.
+The reported optimal basal urinary copper diagnostic cut-off value is 40 μ g /24 hours (0.65 μ mol)/24 hours) with a sensitivity of 78.9% and a specificity of 87.9% (44).
+The penicillamine challenge test (ie. 0.5 g D-penicillamine given at the beginning of the 24-hour urine collection and 12 hours later) is unreliable to rule out the diagnosis in asymptomatic children with a sensitivity of 12% and 46% at the established cut-off diagnostic value of 1575 μ g/24 hours (25 μ mol/24 hours) (44,47).
+Lowering the cut-off to 5 times the upper normal limit of basalurinary copper excretion (200 μ g/24 hours; 3.2 μ mol/24 hours) increased the sensitivity to 88% respectively at the cost of considerable loss in specificity (24.1%) (44).
+Importantly, plastic or acidwashed glass containers should be used for urine collection to avoid contamination with copper.